 Today, we pick up our conversation with Omar El Ali, a Global Online Strategist for MotionPoint's Global Growth team.
-We'll explore how cultural fluency informs best practices for localized social media marketing, conversion rate optimization, and more.
+We'll explore how cultural fluency informs best practices for localised social media marketing, conversion rate optimisation, and more.

 In-Language Social Media Marketing